-- 1.1 Develop case studies and stories about invasive insects and diseases, invasives species on offshore islands and other threats that highlight the cost of inaction and demonstrate the benefits of prevention and early action. - 1.2 Help local communities understand the impact of invasive species and their role in bringing about change. - 1.3 Track and publicise new incursions and where feasible encourage rapid action.
+- 1.1 Develop case studies and stories about invasive ants, plant diseases, invasive species on offshore islands and other threats that highlight the cost of inaction and demonstrate the benefits of prevention and early action. - 1.2 Help local communities understand the impact of invasive species and their role in bringing about change. - 1.3 Track and publicise new incursions and where feasible encourage rapid action.